webian/ku_swiper/README.md

-# TYPO3 extension SwiperJs slideshow
+# TYPO3 extension Swiper slider

 ### This is a TYPO3 extension of the Swiper slider
 Based on: https://swiperjs.com/